 Imagine you own a life insurance company and you are promoting your services via a commercial slot, which features a voice over.
 The ideal voice talent here would be someone with a reassuring voice, someone who elicits trust (think of Allstate’s ads featuring Dennis Haysbert).

 If, instead, you pick a voice over talent that sounds like a teenage girl, you’re unlikely to appeal to your audience.
 Most people don’t associate a teenage girl with maturity and dependability, two things people definitely want in their life insurance.
-You may gain your audiences initial attention, but it won’t be for the reasons you want, and you certainly won’t gain their trust or see a good ROI.
+You may gain your audiences initial attention, but it won’t be for the reasons you want, and you certainly won’t gain your audience’s trust or see a good ROI.

 How to Choose the Right Voice Over Talent